release notes inspiration

 AnnounceKit is a fun and easy way to publish release notes while also providing users with avenues for feedback and product roadmap navigation.
 Don’t hide your release notes from users.

 Our product announcement tool allows you to display release notes and changelogs in a fun, easy-to-use, and engaging way.
-And you don’t even need to know how to code to use it.
+And you don’t need to know how to code it.
 (This means your non-coding project manager can take over, or you, as the app developer, can take a break from coding for once.)

 logo